 In terms of the actual property, we look for character in a property that can not otherwise be easily or readily replicated.
 By that we mean, buying a home with period and character features that will one day, be short in supply, creating emotional owner-occupier demand.

-The above approach most definitely fits the investment mold you prescribed to us; blue chip location, long-term capital growth prospect and established growth areas.
+The above approach most definitely fits the investment mould you prescribed to us; blue-chip location, long-term capital growth prospect and established growth areas.
 We have washed this with all our key indicators to provide the best solution for your investment needs.

 For investment property purchases, we are big advocates of purchasing houses - not apartments - in gentrifying regions of major capital cities that are within 15km of the city CBD or 2km from major secondary cities.
 For diversification of portfolios, we also look to major regional cities with good access to a major capital city via public transport, planned infrastructure and not reliant on one economic driver.
 Providing a point of difference in clients portfolios and generally, a more robust option to offset other blue-chip markets.